Sep. 15, 2022

 Management of the infant with Aicardi syndrome is based on 3 principles; (1) the epilepsy is treated pharmacologically; (2) the development and physical well-being of the infant is maximized through proper intervention, physiotherapy, and, where milder forms exist, developing a communication system; (3) proper counseling, training, and support of families regarding the syndrome is necessary.
 It carries a long-term burden for the family unit, yet encouragement can be given in regard to future pregnancies, especially when the infant is the first for the couple.
 There is no cure for Aicardi syndrome.
 Standard treatment is symptomatic and generally involves management of seizures and interventional special educational programs for mental retardation.

-Some girls may respond favorably to surgery, a ketogenic diet, or a vagal nerve stimulator (80; 51).
+Some girls may respond favorably to surgery, or a vagal nerve stimulator (82; 52).

-Kasasbeh and colleagues resorted to callosotomy in 2 patients with Aicardi syndrome and intractable epilepsy with multiple seizure types (51).
+Kasasbeh and colleagues resorted to callosotomy in 2 patients with Aicardi syndrome and intractable epilepsy with multiple seizure types (52).
 Both patients had partial callosal agenesis, made total by callosotomy.
 In one patient, a substantial and sustained reduction in seizure frequency was obtained.
 Results with vagal nerve stimulation in 2 patients were satisfactory in one and disappointing in the other.
 A case of a 12-year-old girl with Aicardi syndrome who underwent corpus callosotomy has revealed a seizure reduction of over 50%, 4 months after the procedure (09).
 Although published data on neurosurgical management of patients with refractory epilepsy due to Aicardi syndrome is scarce, corpus callosotomy has been underscored as an effective, well tolerated method of controlling seizures, particularly for patients with partial agenesis of the corpus callosum (09).
+A patient with Aicardi syndrome who had total agenesis of corpus callosum underwent right subtotal hemispherotomy at the age of 3 months (49).
+After the procedure, her epileptic spasms dramatically improved, which may suggest disconnecting the thalamocortical and subcortical pathways in the epileptic network plays a role in controlling epileptic spasms generation.

 Prenatal sonographic findings are reported in 2 children with Aicardi syndrome (14).